Of all the nutrition myths, the calorie myth is one of the most pervasive and most damaging.

-Here are 6 proven examples of why a calorie is NOT a calorie.
+Here are 6 proven examples of why a calorie is not a calorie.

-Here are a few examples of why glucose calories are NOT the same as fructose calories:
+Here are a few examples of why glucose calories are not the same as fructose calories:

-Same number of calories, vastly different effects on hunger, hormones and metabolic health.
-Because a calorie is not a calorie.
+As you can see: the same number of calories — vastly different effects on hunger, hormones and metabolic health.

 Different foods go through different metabolic pathways.

-Some of these pathways are more "efficient" than others.
+Some of these pathways are more efficient than others.

 The metabolic pathways for protein are less efficient than the metabolic pathways for carbs and fat.